aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-resources/resource-sheet-view/_index.md

 {{% alert color="primary" %}}

 Microsoft Project's Resource Sheet view provides details about all a project's resources.
 Resource information such as name, type, standard and overtime rates, costs, and calendar can be viewed using this view.
-Aspose.Tasks API supports rendering the Resource Sheet to PDF using the PresentationFormat enumerator.
+Aspose.Tasks for C++ API supports rendering the Resource Sheet to PDF using the PresentationFormat enumerator.

 {{% /alert %}}
 ## **Rendering Resource Sheet View**